Today is the WWF’s second annual World Rhino Day supporting the efforts to end rhino poaching worldwide.

 I don’t really have much more to add to my earlier post regarding CNN’s re-airing of there footage from five years ago.
 I did get up early and watch the replay.
 The shock and confusion was definitely evident.
 I’m still not sure whether this truely served as a memorial or if it was just publicity stunt by CNN.

-One interesting thing I did see today, Google Video is hosting a collaborative documentary called “7 Days in September,” it is a little over an hour and a half long, though short clips are available.
+One interesting thing I did see today, Google Video is hosting a collaborative documentary called “,” it is a little over an hour and a half long, though short clips are available.
 This is a very powerful video, composed of a lot of self shot footage, definitely not the same stuff the news covered.
 Check it out if you want.

 Splashed across the top of the CNN homepage is a banner stating: “CNN Pipeline presents CNN’s TV coverage of 9/11/2001 free, in real time.
 Starting at 8:30am.”
 (Read the CNN Release)